BitPoet/MediaLibrary/README.md

 An overview of all configured libraries is available in the "Media" entry in the backend:

 ![Screenshot Media Overview](https://bitpoet.github.io/img/medialibrary.png)

+## Installs

+By installing Media Library, the ProcessMediaLibraries (Media Library Overview) module that adds the "Media" menu item in the backend is installed along.
+So if you uninstall Media Library, make sure you also uninstall ProcessMediaLibrary.

 ## License